quancs/UPSimulator/README.md

 #### Membrane Dissolve Result
 ```
 Rule r= a -> dissolve;
+Rule r= a -> dissolve(all);
 ```
-In the code above, **dissolve** is Membrane Dissolve Result.
-Membrane Dissolve Result will dissolve current membrane and then all the content inside will be the content of parent membrane.
+In the code above, **dissolve** is MembraneDissolveResult and **dissolve(all)** is a MembraneDissolveAllResult.
+MembraneDissolveResult will dissolve current membrane and then all the content inside will be the content of parent membrane.
+MembraneDissolveAllResult will dissolve the current membrane and all the content inside.

 #### Membrane Division Result
 ```